-Homeworking is in fashion, in Switzerland as well as abroad.
-Many companies now encourage their employees to work from home, whilst more and more solopreneurs join business centers.
-What are the recommendations for preserving ergonomics and a healthy posture?
+Working from home is now common, in Switzerland as well as abroad.
+Many companies encourage their employees to stay at home, whilst more and more solopreneurs start their own business.
+What are the ergonomic recommendations for preserving your health when working from home?

 Your body is the same in every context: the advice that we provide on our DSE training (Display Screen Equipment) is valid under every circumstance.
 Furthermore, you should beware three hazards specifically related to working from home or a remote location: